gesshin/dotfiles/README.md

 ## Welcome to my dotfiles!
 These are the Arch Linux dotfiles for the rices I plan/have to make.
+Also included are wallpapers that I have saved and links to my favorited artists that I get from [ArtStation](https://www.artstation.com/).

 ## Rices
 - __base-dotfiles__: based on the current wallpaper using [wpgtk](https://github.com/deviantfero/wpgtk) as a color-scheme manager